 The Medical Scientist Training Program (MSTP) at the University of Rochester is pleased to introduce our Summer Scholars Program.
-In direct collaboration with Graduate Education and the Center for Advocacy, Community Health, Education and Diversity (CACHED), this is a unique program offered to those undergraduate individuals interested in pursuing combined MD/PhD training.
+In direct collaboration with Graduate Education and the Office of Medical Student Inclusion and Enrichment Programs (OMSIEP), this is a unique program offered to those undergraduate individuals interested in pursuing combined MD/PhD training.